JWiliams/csc321/hw4/Readme.md

 ### graph2.py
-The outcome of graph2.py will be domains linked to hostnames that were the result of their IP addresses being used in the python function "socket.getfdqn()"
+The outcome of graph2.py will be domains linked to hostnames that were the result of their IP addresses being used in the python function "socket.getfdqn()".
+Also graph2.py will create a svg diagram of the dictionary.
+It will be called 'output.svg'.
+When you open it, it will be very wide.

-Our container, docker-compose.yml.
+The container, docker-compose.yml.
 ### docker-compose.yml
 This is just responsible for running a Docker container.

-Our display
+The display
 ### output.svg
 This is a diagram of the outcome of graph2.py.
 This was created with a module called Graphviz.
 The graph is really wide so you